03-06-2024

-Arguably the most important part of the Respiratory Protective Equipment (RPE) process is fit testing.
+Arguably, face fit testing is the most important part of the Respiratory Protective Equipment (RPE) process.
 This ensures that tight-fitting respiratory apparatus works well and keeps dangerous substances away from the mouth and nose and, ultimately, out of the body.

-Fit testing will need to be present in many fields, from building and construction to manufacturing, chemical handling and medical care.
+Face fit testing will be needed in many fields, from building and construction to manufacturing, chemical handling, and medical care.

-If you use tight-fitting RPE in your business, you have a legal requirement to ensure employees are provided with safe, adequate RPE which fits properly and has passed a face fit test.
+If you use tight-fitting RPE in your business, you are legally required to ensure employees are provided with safe, adequate RPE that fits properly and has passed a face fit test.

 The HSE states that "a major cause of leaks is poor fit", adding that "tight-fitting facepieces need to fit the wearer’s face to be effective".

-Choosing the correct mask for your wearer involves both personal choice and comfort as well as finding the right mask for the job.
-For instance, you may need to have a mask which has additional motorised breathing help if you're in an enclosed space where a lot of fumes are produced.
+Choosing the correct mask for your wearer involves both personal choice and comfort, as well as finding the right mask for the job.
+For instance, you may need a mask with additional motorised breathing help if you're in an enclosed space where a lot of fumes are produced.
 You'll also need to choose a mask with a seal that can adapt to face shape and facial features.

 BOOK A FIT TEST TRAINING COURSE ONLINE

 Here at Speedy, we provide training for both Qualitative and Quantitative Fit Test Training.
-But what is fit testing?
+But what is the difference?

-Qualitative Face Fit Testing is used to determine the seal quality of face masks, and relies on the person's sense of taste to judge how secure the mask is.
-If the person can taste any spray solution, the seal is not effective.
+Qualitative Face Fit Testing determines the seal quality of face masks and relies on the person's sense of taste to judge how secure the mask is.
+If the person can taste any spray solution, the seal is ineffective.

 Do I Choose Qualitative or Quantitative Face Fit Training?

-The type of respirator fit testing you require will depend on the type of mask you require and prefer, the budget of your workplace and whether testing will be carried out in-house.
+The type of respirator fit testing you require will depend on the type of mask you require and prefer, your workplace's budget, and whether testing will be carried out in-house.

-Choosing Qualitative testing can keep costs down, as it is more simple and doesn't rely on extra machinery.
-However, it does rely on the senses of the individual so particles could be entering the mask without detection.
-It can be more difficult to determine the quality of the seal.
+Choosing Qualitative testing can keep costs down, as it is simpler and doesn't rely on extra machinery.
+However, it does rely on the individual's sense of taste, so particles could be entering the mask without detection.
+It can also be more difficult to determine the quality of the seal.

 But what you choose also depends on the type of mask you're using: